Portuguese Angola: Colony, 1575–1951

 Angola was governed in a highly militaristic style.
 One Portuguese author, E. Silva Correia in his 1782 book, Histdria de Angola wrote: "In no part of the Portuguese world is militia [an army] more necessary than in Angola."
 In 1867, the governor of Angola, Calheiros e Menezes wrote in his book Relatdrio do Governador Geral da Provincia de Angola, 1867 wrote "the normal condition of the administration of this colony is to make war, and to prepare itself for war."
 Most notably, every single Captain-General (renamed as Governor-General in 1836) was a serving army or naval officer.
 Generally, the Portuguese Army had about 2,000 European soldiers in Angola at any given moment from the 16th century into the 20th century.
 The Portuguese forces were backed up by the so-called guerra preta ("black war") of African troops who numbered between 5,000 to 20,000.
 The guerra preta were raised by loyal African sobas (chiefs) and were sometimes provided with uniforms and salaries.

 Service in Angola was unpopular in the Portuguese Army and it was rare for a first-rate officer to be stationed in Angola.
 It was only during the final campaigns of conquest between 1890 and 1920 that the officers considered to be first-rate were stationed in Angola on a regular basis, and before then Angola was widely considered to be the place where the second-rate officers unfit for promotion were sent to.
 Most of the Portuguese troops in Angola were degredados (criminals sent to Angola to ease the problems of prison overcrowding), deserters who likewise been sent to Angola as a punishment, and various adventurers.
 The rate of pay for service in Angola was the same as in Portugal, which did not inspire many to volunteer for Angola.
 Service in Angola was deeply unpopular as the costs of living was twice that in Portugal; the death rate from diseases was very high; many of the soldiers felt isolated out in the bush; and there were frequent complaints that the Africans did not welcome the Portuguese.

 In the 17th century, conflicting economic interests led to a military confrontation with the Kongo Kingdom.
 Portugal defeated the Kongo Kingdom in the Battle of Mbwila on 29 October, 1665, but suffered a disastrous defeat at the Battle of Kitombo when they tried to invade Kongo in 1670.
+They annexed what remained of the kingdom of Ndongo after the Battle of Pungo Andongo.
 Control of most of the central highlands was achieved in the 18th century.
-Further reaching attempts at conquering the interior were undertaken in the 19th century.
+Further attempts at conquering the interior were undertaken in the 19th century starting in 1838, as part of the Campaigns of Pacification and Occupation.
+Viye was annexed in 1890.
 However, full Portuguese administrative control of the entire territory was not achieved until the beginning of the 20th century.